dataasciences/dataasciences.github.io/_posts/2024-05-10-Demystify-ML-2.md

 2) If there are M input variables, a number m < M is specified such that at each node, m variables are selected at random out of the M. Among the “m” features, calculate the node “d” using the best split point to split the node.
 The value of m is held constant while we grow the forest.
 The nodes are further split into daughter nodes using the best split.

-> [!NOTE]
+> The splitting criteria are similar to that of decision tree regressor in sci-kit-learn.
-> The splitting criteria are similar to that of decision tree regressor in scikit-learn.
+{: .notice--note}

-3) Build forest by repeating the above steps “n” number times to create “n” number of trees(n_estimators in scikit-learn).
+3) Build a forest by repeating the above steps “n” number of times to create “n” number of trees(n_estimators in sci-kit-learn).
 Each tree is grown to the largest extent possible and there is no pruning.

 4) Predict new data by aggregating the predictions of the ntree( “n” number of trees) trees (i.e., majority votes for classification, the average for regression).